 -TemplateParameterFile "C:\AzureIaaSWS\M2 - Azure Resource Manager\Labs\Source\VMDeployPS\PublicLoadBalancedVirtualMachine.parameters.json"

-And press Enter.
+When prompted to confirm, click Yes.

 The deployment of your solution has now been initiated.
 Refresh the Azure portal and confirm that the newly created resource group is being populated.
 The deployment should take between 4 – 5 minutes to complete.

 Confirm that your deployment has successfully completed by reviewing the output of the PowerShell command prompt window.

+This is the end of this lab.
+Do not delete these resources, as they may be used in later labs.
+However, you should ensure that any existing VMs are in a stopped (deallocated) state, to conserve costs.